Google Play’s best games of 2020 — Genshin Impact is the big winner

 - Brawlhalla by Ubisoft Entertainment

-Best U.S. user’s choice game
+Best U.S. User’s Choice Game

 - SpongeBob: Krusty Cook-Off by Tilting Point/Nukebox